erikbrinkman/cpparse/README.md

 - Add argparse style subparsers.
 Could be possible by making a Parser also an Option type, or doing something in between to take advantage of reused functionality.
+- Add `choices` basically limited input that get validated against.
+Can probably do with initializer lists.
+- Add tools to work with bash completion.